Caast/caast-documentation/library/events.md

 ## onMessageSubmit

-This event is emitted when a user submit a message in chat.
+This event is emitted when a user submit a message in Caast Chat.
 Please refer to [message](library/data.md#message) for additional returned data.

 ```javascript
 caast